Number

 Developmental education course credit can be used to fulfill necessary prerequisites.
 Health and Wellness programs require that developmental education credits be less than five (5) years old.
 For these programs, grades older than five (5) years may be used only if the student has been continuously enrolled at the College.
 If course grades are older than five (5) years and the student has not been continuously enrolled, the student must be re-evaluated for placement.
 For all other academic programs, developmental education course credits do not expire.

-Students' unweighted high school GPA and coursework can be used for course placement if the student graduated from a US high school.
-RISE placement test, NC DAP, SAT®, ACT®, GED®, HiSET®, COMPASS, ASSET, and ACCUPLACER scores may be used for placement within ten (10) years from the date taken.
+Students' unweighted high school GPA and coursework is the primary determination for placement and can be used for course placement if the student graduated from a US high school.
+RISE placement test, NC DAP, SAT®, ACT®, GED®, HiSET®, COMPASS, ASSET, and ACCUPLACER scores may be used for placement.
 If students do not have an unweighted US high school GPA or test scores they can use for placement, they may be required to take an alternative placement test.

 Program of Study Catalog Year